ETS-Android1/Smart-Connect/README.md

 # InstagramClone
-instagram clone using firebase and java
+Instagram Like Social Media App using Firebase and Java